Machine Learning Model Selection Guide

 print(pd.DataFrame(results).T.sort_values('mean_f1', ascending=False))

-Decision logic after comparing results: - If Logistic Regression is close to Random Forest → stick with Logistic Regression (simpler, explainable). - If Random Forest clearly wins → use it, then consider XGBoost if you need more. - If all models barely beat the baseline → the problem is in the features, not the algorithm.
-Add better features before changing models.
+How to decide after you compare the results: - If Logistic Regression is close to Random Forest → stick with Logistic Regression (simpler, easier to explain). - If Random Forest clearly wins → use it, then think about XGBoost if you need more. - If every model barely beats the baseline → the problem is in the features, not the algorithm.
+Build better features before you change models.